Moshe Ya'alon: Political career

 Ya'alon backed the Oslo Accords, but later he "admitted his mistake."
 On 17 November 2008, Ya'alon announced that he was joining Likud and that he would participate in the primaries which would determine the Likud candidates for the 2009 elections.
 He won eighth place on the party's list, and entered the Knesset as Likud won 27 seats.
 Upon the formation of the Netanyahu government, he was appointed Vice Prime Minister (alongside Silvan Shalom) and Minister of Strategic Affairs.
 In March 2013, he replaced Ehud Barak as Defense Minister.

-As Defense Minister Ya'alon decided to continue to manufacture and purchase Merkava tanks for the IDF, after the whole project was in question due to budget issues and the overall discussion of the necessity of tanks in modern battlefields.
-During Ya'alon's tenure, foreign sources claimed that the Israeli Air Force launched several airstrikes on advanced weapons deposits in Syria before they were transferred to Hezbollah.

 In January 2015, the leader of Lehava anti-assimilation group, Ben-Zion Gopstein, voiced harsh criticism against Ya'alon after Channel 2 reported that he was expected to categorize Lehava as a terrorist organization.
 Ya'alon ordered the Shin Bet and the Defense Ministry to assemble evidence required for the classification.
 Lehava promotes the ideology of the late Jewish Defense League leader Meir Kahane.
 Three members of Lehava were arrested and indicted in 2014 for committing arson and spray-painting anti-Arab graffiti at the Max Rayne Hand in Hand (Yad B'Yad) Bilingual School in Jerusalem and Lehava's leader Ben Zion Gopstein along with other group members were arrested shortly thereafter for incitement.
 The arson incident received international attention.
 Gopstein said "I suggest that [Ya'alon] aim to outlaw the Islamist Movement and then preoccupy itself with an anti-assimilation group...
 Instead of taking care of an enemy of Israel, the defense minister is trying to win over votes from the Left [by] taking on Lehava.
 The group acts to save the daughters of Israel [Jewish women] and deserves the Israel Prize."